UpwardRow/Bogadh/README.md

 ![Ticket Delete](readme_images/delete_ticket_bogadh_web_application.png)

 ## Known Issues
+* The relationship for the Ticket to the Route and Customer has been attempted, but is not functional.
+Fixing this issue would have allowed the CRUD functionality to be operating as expected.
+More research on how SQLAlchemy functions is needed for this.

 * Passwords are stored directly into the database.
 This is not secure as it is not hashed.
 Ideally the data would be hashed with bcrypt to increase data privacy.

 * The login system was designed by me, which took more time than I had.
 Implementing Flask-Login would have been easier, more realistic, and quicker.